 Today we use maps that have corners, much like the maps used in ancient times, even though we know the world is spherical and doesn’t have corners.
 The four points of the compass are used when referring to locations, just as they were in ancient times.
 Regarding the “four winds of the earth” in Revelation, even today we use the term “the North wind”, which refers to the direction the wind comes from.

 Shaking the wicked out of the earth

 The reference to “turned as clay to the seal” is also used by those who claim it refers to a stamped out, flat, circular earth.
-The reference does not claim that the earth is flat, or circular in shape, but that as clay is formed beneath a seal, stamped out, this is how God formed the earth.
+The reference does not claim that the earth is flat, or circular in shape, but that with the light the earth takes shape, the raised landscape appearing, like folds of a garment.

 The circle of the earth

 “It is he that sitteth upon the circle of the earth, and the inhabitants thereof are as grasshoppers; that stretcheth out the heavens as a curtain, and spreadeth them out as a tent to dwell in:” – Isaiah 40 v 22

 The above passage is referring to God being above the earth and looking down upon it, and therefore observing the earth as a circle.
 This is obviously metaphorical, as the bible claims that God is both omniscient (knows everything) and omnipresent (sees everything), not just able to observe things directly beneath him: